clojure/clojure/clojure.markdown

 8. If a constraint on the validity of a value of a Ref that is being changed depends upon the simultaneous value of a Ref that is *not being changed*, that second Ref can be protected from modification by calling `set` without a second argument.
 Refs 'set' this way will be protected (item #3), but don't change the world (item #2).

-9. The Clojure MVCC STM is designed to work with the persistent collections, and it is strongly recommended that you use the collections as the values of your Refs.
+9. The Clojure MVCC STM is designed to work with the persistent collections, and it is strongly recommended that you use the Clojure collections as the values of your Refs.
 Since all work done in an STM transaction is speculative, it is imperative that there be a low cost to making copies and modifications.
 Persistent collections have free copies (just use the original, it can't be changed), and 'modifications' share structure efficiently.
 In any case:

 10. The values placed in Refs *must be, or be considered, immutable*!!
 Otherwise, Clojure can't help you.